 2. Treat any infection present.

 3. Take steps to prevent further mucus build-up.

 Applying onion poultices directly to the ear is an excellent way of encouraging the Eustachian tubes to drain as well as acting as an antibiotic.

 See page on ‘Onion Poultices’.

-Colloidal Silver is also effective when ear canal infection is present as can herbal ear drops containing oils plus antimicrobial herbs.
+Colloidal Silver can also be effective when ear canal infection is present.

 To prevent the Eustachian tubes repeatedly becoming blocked (which then leads to infection) you must look for the cause.

 The role of allergy as a cause of chronic otitis media is firmly established.
 This can be to

 foods or to inhalants as allergic reaction causes swelling which then blocks the

 Often you have to look to the diet.
 Diets too high in dairy protein especially, are going to cause mucus build up.